TOSLINK: History

-Although the generic name for the connector is the EIAJ optical, the trade name TOSLINK is a registered trademark of the Toshiba electronics company, derived from TOShiba-LINK; other etymologic variations were the words TOSlink, TosLink, and Tos-link.
+Although the generic name for the connector is the EIAJ optical, the trade name TOSLINK is a registered trademark of the Toshiba electronics company, derived from TOShiba-LINK; other etymological variations include TOSlink, TosLink, and Tos-link.

 The ADAT Lightpipe (ADAT Optical) uses an optical transmission system similar to that of the TOSLINK connector used in the professional recording of music and in the audio component industry.
-The ADAT Lightpipe connector format uses the same JIS F05 connectors as the TOSLINK connector, the ADAT Lightpipe data format is incompatible with S/PDIF.
+The ADAT Lightpipe connector format uses the same JIS F05 connectors as the TOSLINK connector; the ADAT Lightpipe data format is incompatible with S/PDIF.

 Properties and problems

 Due to their high attenuation of light, the effective range of plastic optical cables is limited to 5–10 m.
 They can temporarily fail or be permanently damaged if tightly bent.
 Although less commonly available and more expensive than plastic optical fiber (POF) cables, glass or silica optical fibers have lower losses and can extend the range of the TOSLINK system.

 Optical cables have galvanic isolation, thus are not susceptible to electrical problems such as ground loops, RF interference, ESD events.